-Pleas for more diversity and inclusion are a mantra at the New York Times.
-For example, it demands more inclusion in the Catholic Church's clergy-women must be ordained-and rails against the glass ceiling in the corporate world that keeps women from reaching the top.
+Pleas for more diversity and inclusion are a mantra at The New York Times.
+For example, it demands more inclusion in the Catholic Church's clergy - women must be ordained - and rails against the glass ceiling in the corporate world that keeps women from reaching the top.

-There is one exception: when it comes to hiring a new publisher at the New York Times, it throws diversity and inclusion to the wind.
-Not only does it confine its search to white boys, it only considers blood relatives.
+There is one exception: When it comes to hiring a new publisher at The New York Times, it throws diversity and inclusion to the wind.
+Not only does it confine its search to narrow categories, it only considers blood relatives.
 The New York Times is not only a patriarchy, its affection for hiring along patrilineal descent lines is boundless.

-Mark Thompson, who heads the New York Times Company, recently announced that Arthur Gregg Sulzberger is the new deputy publisher of the newspaper.
-Thompson is perhaps best known for allegedly covering up the deeds of BBC child rapist Jimmy Savile.
+Mark Thompson, who heads The New York Times Company, announced today that Arthur Gregg Sulzberger is the new deputy publisher of the newspaper.